In this article

 The easiest and cleanest way to do this is to have two monitors connected to your computer when screen sharing.
 With this option, you can keep your appear.in room open on one monitor, and then use the other screen for your content that you want to share.
 This way you can avoid any infinity mirror effects, and you can also keep a full-size view of your room open while sharing your screen.

 If you're on the go or don't have a secondary monitor, you can still keep a view of your room open while you screen share.
 The main caveat to this is that you won't be able to share the entire screen, as doing this would cause the infinity mirror effect.
-The idea with this method is to open appear.in in a separate browser window, and make that a small portion of your screen.
-Then you have your shared content taking up the bulk of your screen, and share that specific application or tab.
+With this method, open appear.in in its own separate browser window, and make that a small portion of your screen.
+Then you have your shared content taking up the bulk of your screen, and share that specific application window or tab.